 With Portugal being named Travel + Leisure’s 2016 Destination of the Year, now’s the perfect time to visit Lisbon, Portugal’s capital.
-In 2014, I went on my first impromptu trip to surprise my sister Mirabella for her 21st birthday, where she was studying at the time.
-Condensed into a five-day visit, I was amazed by everything I had done in such a short amount of time, and marveled at what was still left to do.
-In fact, this is one of the toughest “Top Five” lists I’ve had to compile yet!
+In 2014, I went on my first spontaneous trip to surprise my sister Mirabella for her 21st birthday, where she was studying at the time.

 1. Ferry over to Cristo Rei